mwhamgenomics/mwhamgenomics.github.io/_posts/2016-06-23-deploying_python_modules.md

 sys.exit(main())
 {% endhighlight %}

-This kind of setup works well in a command-line app that isn't going to be imported by anything else.
+This works well if your app isn't going to be imported by anything else.
 However, there are a couple of problems.
 Firstly, it involves fiddling around with sys.path, which ideally you wouldn't need to do.
-Secondly, you need to ensure that you are using the correct Python virtualenv for the app (you are [using virtualenv](/programming/2016/03/24/virtualenv.html), aren't you?).
-Thirdly, you wouldn't be able to make a function from this project available to another project (at least not cleanly).
+Secondly, you need to use the correct Python virtualenv for the app (you are [using virtualenv](/programming/2016/03/24/virtualenv.html), aren't you?).
+Thirdly, there's no clean way of making a function from this project available to another project.

-EdinburghGenomics has two projects: Analysis-Driver and Reporting-App, both of which declare classes for reading config files, building web URLs and setting up logging.
-It would be good programming practice to only write code like this once and have this live in a third 'core' project, which is imported by other projects.
+Edinburgh Genomics has two projects: Analysis-Driver and Reporting-App, both of which declare classes for reading config files, building web URLs and setting up logging.
+Ideally we'd only have to write shared code like this once and put this into a separate 'core' project, which is imported by our various apps.
 We decided to do this and call the new module EGCG-Core.
 The challenge now is making it possible for Analysis-Driver and Reporting-App to import it.
 You could just deploy the source code thus:

     projects/
         EGCG-Core/